libp2p/js-libp2p/doc/CONFIGURATION.md

 If this DHT implementation does not fulfill your needs, we recommend that you create a **Peer Routing** or **Content Routing** module, according to your needs.
 The reason behind this recommendation is that we aim to move the DHT implementation to the Peer Routing and Content Routing modules.

-If you want to get to know more about libp2p DHT, you should read the following content:
+If you want to know more about libp2p DHT, you should read the following content:

 - https://docs.libp2p.io/concepts/protocols/#kad-dht
 - https://github.com/libp2p/specs/pull/108